 When preparing a proposal, you should generally look for sponsor guidelines in two places: the specific call for proposals and the sponsor’s website.
-If you have questions about guidelines, you should contact your Pre-Award Administrator or the contact person listed by the sponsor.
+If you have questions about guidelines, you should contact your assigned ORSP staff member or the contact person listed by the sponsor.
 The information listed below is intended to outline the proposal preparation process for investigators.
 Please note that components vary between sponsors and sponsors periodically revise requirements.
 It is important to check the sponsor’s guidelines to ensure the most recent guidelines are followed.

 Please Note: Samples, boilerplate language, and templates can be found on ORSP's Sample Language and Templates page as well as under the Investigator Toolkit.

 The Abstract or Project Summary must be suitable for public distribution and understandable to both the scientist and layperson.
 See the relevant sponsor’s grant proposal guidelines to ensure all formatting and other requirements are met.